-Dennis R. Heldman, Dale A. Seiberling Endowed Professor of Food Engineering - heldman.20@osu.edu Food engineering, with emphasis on process design to achieve maximum efficiency and optimum food product quality.
-Application of simulation models to ensure food safety, while improving product quality attributes.
+Dennis R. Heldman, Dale A. Seiberling Endowed Professor of Food Engineering - heldman.20@osu.edu Food engineering with emphasis on process analysis and design as applied to processes throughout the food supply system.
+Specific focus on outcomes contributing to maximum conversion of raw materials and ingredients into safe and high-quality food products for consumers.
+Application of simulation models to ensure food safety and efficient use of natural resources, while improving product quality attributes.

 Rafael Jimenez-Flores, J.T.
-'Stubby' Parker Endowed Chair in Dairy Foods jimenez-flores.1@osu.edu Dairy Food Science, Technology, Processing, and Molecular Biology.
-Chemistry and biochemistry of milk and dairy food components, application of molecular biology to assess biological active compounds from milk and dairy in the areas of health and wellness.
+'Stubby' Parker Endowed Chair in Dairy Foods - jimenez-flores.1@osu.edu Dairy Food Science, Technology, Processing, and Molecular Biology.
+Chemistry and biochemistry of milk and dairy food components, application of molecular biology to assess biologically active compounds from milk and dairy in the areas of health and wellness.
 Proteomics and metagenomics applied to dairy.